lopierra/r4ds_study_group/r4ds_week24.md

   - Reminder to use `read_csv()` (with underscore - the tidyverse version) and not `read.csv` (with period - the base R version) for reasons explained in the text.

+  - You can also use the RStudio shortcut to import a dataset (by clicking on a CSV file in the Files pane), but be sure to copy the generated code into your script/notebook so you can remember later where your data came from\!

 ### Exercises